spxbhuhb/z2-service/README.md

 ### Nulls

-`null`s are supported for simple and composite types, except nullable items in lists (the lists themselves can be null).
+`null`s are supported as parameter and/or return values, except nullable items in lists (the lists themselves can be null).

 While I can imagine proper use cases for nullable list items it would require considerable